tab1-web/faq/docs/eternal/faq.md

 - Press `PgDown` to zoom out.

+## Can I do an equal exchange of B Grade Weapons at Mammon?

+- No, you can only exchange to Fists, you cannot exchange it back.
+- Equal Exchange of Weapons is only for C Grade.

 ## Can I still equip A & S Grade items even when Mammon is not up?

 - Yes.
 You can still equip them, they just won't have Special Abilities.